-How to clean upholstery
+How to clean upholstery yourself

-The rules are mostly the same for each piece of furniture, whether a chair or a headboard, but we would always advise that you check the manufacturer's care label before you start, and if you're unsure, always do a spot test in an unseen part of the furniture (the back of a sofa, for example) to ensure any steps you take won't cause damage.
+The rules are mostly the same for cleaning each piece of furniture, although the way you go about it also depends on the fabric – cotton, velvet, linen, leather and so on – so we would always advise that you check the manufacturer's care label before you start and that you spot test your cleaner of choice on an unseen part of the furniture (the back of a chair, for example) to ensure any steps you take won't cause damage.

 1. Vacuum upholstery to remove dust and debris

-2. How to clean upholstery of stains
+2. Spot clean upholstery stains

 Choose the gentlest baby wipes you can find and carefully dab at whatever's found its way on to your upholstery.
 This should work for baby sick, chocolate and grimy fingerprints.